idun-project/idun-cartridge/README.md

 ![cartridge with Model B](doc/401_122754.jpg)
 ![cartridge with Model A](doc/407_144230.jpg)

+#### Partial Support for original Pi Zero

+The original Pi Zero is nearing end-of-life, being phased out by the Raspberry Pi Foundation in favor of the more powerful Pi Zero 2.
+Because of this, some ARM Linux disributions are discontinuing support, making it difficult for the idun-cartridge to continue supporting the Pi Zero.
+However, the current state of affairs is that the Pi Zero is widely available and very inexpensive, and this could remain the case for the next year-or-so.

+In light of the above, the Pi Zero is *partially* supported.
+You can download a compatible [image file](https://drive.google.com/file/d/1-f4fZqi1PGydYXPUaHLZCb5UNGgmPkZW/view?usp=sharing) that includes v1.2 of the software.
+All features are present on this image *except* for the `idunSID` remote SID player software (it requires a newer `glibc` library).

 ### Support the project

 The best way to support the project is to [buy a hardware kit](https://www.tindie.com/products/idun-cartridge-c128/idun-cartridge-c128-kit/) from the online store.
 The kit comes with everything needed to assemble the idun-cartridge, except for the Raspberry Pi, which you will need to obtain yourself.
 Only basic soldering skills are needed, since the PCB is strictly through-hole components.